shubhamkolape/Weather_App_JS/readme.md

 The Weather App uses the following dependency:

-- [OpenWeatherMap API](https://openweathermap.org/api): The app fetches weather data from this API to provide real-time weather information.
+- [weatherapi API](https://www.weatherapi.com/): The app fetches weather data from this API to provide real-time weather information.